hi-joy-nz/hi-joy-nz.github.io/README.md

 - JoyBot is made with [discord.py](https://discordpy.readthedocs.io/en/stable/)

 SafeBot (Python)
-- SafeBot was my first attempt to make a multipurpose slash-command based Discord bot, and is far more advanced than JoyBot, with many features such as:
+- SafeBot was my first attempt to make a multipurpose slash-command based Discord bot, and is far more advanced than JoyBot, containing:
+  - A complete slash-command and embed system
+  - Error handling for all commands with developer logs for issues
   - A currency system
-    - Users can earn and spend a currency from a balance stored locally
+    - Users can earn and spend a currency from a balance stored in an external file
+    - (Work in progress) Complete store and purchasing system with real-time store updates, with all store information stored in an external JSON file
   - A complete ticketing system
     - Users can create a private channel with staff, and are able to add extra users into the ticket
   - A user details command